ese3500/final-project-upenn-fire-department/README.md

 #### Overview

 The project will mainly revolve around taking in sensor input to determine motor controlled output, and using that feedback loop to operate.
-Wireless communication and the ultrasonic sensor will inform movement, which will cause the readings from the ultrasonic sensor and thermal camera to change.
+Wireless communication, the ultrasonic sensor, and the thermal camera will inform movement, which will cause the readings from the ultrasonic sensor and thermal camera to change.
 The thermal imaging will inform the water turret aiming and firing, which will in turn change the thermals seen by the camera.

 #### Users